Oman Air says orders 20 Boeing 737s; to double fleet by 2020

 It also plans to choose between the 787 and the A330neo, the re-engined variant of the Airbus widebody planes, for its medium and long haul requirements.

-The airline will eventually have 25 narrow body planes and 45 wide bodies by the end of the decade.
+The airline will eventually have 25 widebody planes and 45 narrowbodies by the end of the decade.

 (Reporting by Siva Govindasamy; Editing by Miral Fahmy)